digisisi/symsum/readme.md

 ```

 ### Note
-A CUDA optimized version of SymSum that achieves the same performance as ReLU will be added [here](https://github.com/digisisi/symsum_cuda).
+A CUDA optimized version of SymSum (that achieves the same speed and memory performance as ReLU) will be added [here](https://github.com/digisisi/symsum_cuda).